stephanietam/CS125-WhatsMyAllergy/README.md

 - Class that takes in a json file to extract suggestion string.
 It contains functions that can be used to retrieve suggestions and compare symptoms.

 Users
+- Helper class that allows the system to know what is a user and what their profile looks like.
+This structure os also used when a user is being added to the Firebase Database.
+It also contains functions that are useful in checking for valid user information.